garrytaulu/FussballManager/README.md

 ### Information

 Once your environment is setup you can start devloping.
 First things first, clone the git repo and run the app to make sure it works.
-You can do this by running the following two commands:
+You can do this by running the following three commands:

 ```
 git clone https://github.com/iamgarry/FussballManager.git
+cd FussballManager
 rails server
 ```